 Supreme Court Grants Certiorari in Omnicare Decision

 The Supreme Court recently granted certiorari in Indiana State District Council of Laborers v.
 Omnicare, which held that the strict liability provisions of Section 11 of the 1933 Act apply to statements that traditionally constituted "soft" information, such as statements of opinion.
 The outcome should impact companies, corporate officers, directors, underwriters and auditors involved in such filings.
 At issue is whether or not a plaintiff may survive a motion to dismiss by alleging that a statement of opinion contained in a registration statement was "objectively false" — that is, merely inaccurate — or whether the plaintiff must go further and allege facts showing that the opinion was "subjectively false" — meaning that the defendant did not believe the statement at the time it was made.

 Joe Crace and Brant Phillips co-authored a piece for InsideCounsel discussing the Omnicare case in detail, which was published on March 24, 2014.
-The full article is available here.

 Supreme Court Issues Decision in Chadbourne & Parke, LLC v.
 Troice